yuhko-msft/microsoft-graph-docs/api-reference/beta/api/driveitem-createlink.md

 | Value          | Description
 |:---------------|:------------------------------------------------------------
 | anonymous    | Anyone with the link has access, without needing to sign in.
 This may include people outside of your organization.
 Anonymous link support may be disabled by an administrator.
 | organization | Anyone signed into your organization (tenant) can use the link to get access.
 Only available in OneDrive for Business and SharePoint.
+See an example in [Create company sharable links](/graph/files-share-driveitems-overview#create-company-sharable-links).

 ## Response